 6. Green Infrastructure Network

 8. Green Infrastructure – Local Green Spaces

 10. Community Facilities

 11. Community Assets

-Views of residents were last sought in 2014 – since then we have at least 500 more homes occupied and a significant change in the population.
+Views of residents were last sought in 2014 – since then we have almost 1,000 more homes occupied in Wantage and another 1,500 in the OX12 catchment area and a significant change in the population.

-Those new residents have been denied their views on what the plan for the town should include and can only comment on the policies which are included already.
+Those new residents have been denied their views on what the plan for the town should include.

 This plan was written in 2015 and many things have changed since then, including the approval of Vale Local Plan Part 2 with many policies which cover similar things to those in the neighbourhood plan.